History of Debian

 Does Debian have a Benevolent Dictator for Life or lead developer?
 If not, what is the structure of the project’s leadership?

 Core team turnover

-The number of contributors and contributions is hard to track due to most of the information being scattered on Debian’s website.
+The number of contributors and contributions are difficult to track due to most of the information being scattered on Debian’s website.
 However, in the past month, Debian has added seventeen newly approved developers.
-Teams and contributors occasionally drop packages or are removed from the packages they are working on, but most work on the same project for years.
+Occasionally, teams and contributors will drop packages, or they are removed from them.
+However, most contributors work on the same project or package for years.

 Who has the highest amounts of unique knowledge per the git-by-a-bus report?

 Those who have the highest amount of unique knowledge can be split in two categories.
 The first are those who hold leadership positions.
 The second are contributors who have made far more contributions than others.
 The top five contributors to the Debian Project have made more contributions than the next forty contributors.